Name: Pat English

 I have had some success zooming in on garden birds and using the macro for flowers and insects, but as of mid 2011 I am still not happy that I am getting the best out of the lenses in terms of focus.
 Back to reading the instruction manual, I guess.

-I continue to use my Olympus for everyday out-and-about photography but most of the pictures taken in my own garden from late 2010 are Nikon pictures.
+I continue to use a compact camera for everyday out-and-about photography but most of the pictures taken in my own garden from late 2010 are Nikon pictures.

 Carrying a camera and three lenses on a trip, plus my weighty handbag?
 Mmmmm…

-Added later: Thanks to Ron’s advice, I now have a Lowepro 190 top-loading camera bag.
+Note: Thanks to Ron’s advice, I now have a Lowepro 190 top-loading camera bag for my DSLR.
 Looking good for “getting out more”…

 Thank you for taking the time to respond to my blog – although when I found six comments at once in my mailbox I thought I had been spammed!
 I do hope you aren’t spam – if you are, you’ve taken a lot of trouble!
 Best wishes.